kohana/core/guide/kohana/upgrading.md

 # Migrating from 3.0.x

+## Config

+The configuration system has been rewritten to make it more flexible.
+The majority of the public API should still operate in the same way, however the one major change is the transition from using `Kohana::config()` to `Kohana::$config->load()`, where `Kohana::$config` is an instance of `Config`.

+`Config::load()` works almost identically to `Kohana::config()`, e.g.:

+	Kohana::$config->load('dot.notation')
+	Kohana::$config->load('dot')->notation

+A simple find/replace for `Kohana::config`/`Kohana::$config->load` within your project should fix this.

+The terminology for config sources has also changed.
+Pre 3.2 config was loaded from "Config Readers" which both read and wrote config.
+In 3.2 there are **Config Readers** and **Config Writers**, both of which are a type of **Config Source**.

+A **Config Reader** is implemented by implementing the `Kohana_Config_Reader` interface; similarly a **Config Writer** is implemented by implementing the `Kohana_Config_Writer` interface.

+e.g. for Database:

+	class Kohana_Config_Database_Reader implements Kohana_Config_Reader
+	class Kohana_Config_Database_Writer extends Kohana_Config_Database_Reader implements Kohana_Config_Writer

+Although not enforced, the convention is that writers extend config readers.

+To help maintain backwards compatability when loading config sources empty classes are provided for the db/file sources which extends the source's reader/writer.

+e.g.

+	class Kohana_Config_File extends Kohana_Config_File_Reader
+	class Kohana_Config_Database extends Kohana_Config_Database_Writer

 ## Request/Response

 The request class has been split into a request and response class.
 To set the response body, you used to do: